narslan/posixmq/README.md

 This package provides two things:
 A wrapper around posix message queues.
-It allows real time monitoring the queues through epoll.
+It allows real time monitoring of the queues through epoll.

 To listen on a queue
 ```sh